 Life is busy as we juggle work, kids and family along with other obligations.
-Often, the hectic pace we keep makes it difficult to cook a healthy meal or find time to work out and take care of ourselves.
-Unfortunately, one of the side effects of this self-neglecting behavior is an increase in body weight.
-Many times, the resulting scenario involves a closet filled with clothes we either dream of fitting into again or look at selling outright in order to start over.
+The hectic pace we keep often makes it difficult to cook a healthy meal or find time to work out and take care of ourselves.
+One of the side effects of this self-neglecting behavior is an increase in body weight.
+Many times, the resulting scenario involves a closet filled with clothes we either dream of fitting into again or look at selling to start over.

-Adding insult to injury is the diagnosis by our health care provider that because of this weight gain, we are now also prediabetic, with borderline cholesterol levels and prehypertensive blood pressure.
+Adding insult to injury is the diagnosis by our health care provider that because of this weight gain, we also now are prediabetic with borderline cholesterol levels and prehypertensive blood pressure.
 Understandably, this causes even higher levels of stress, guilt and depression that can lead to negative behavior, such as comfort eating and additional weight gain.

 - Ridding our homes of any dessert, candy, soda and processed food

 - Promising to buy and eat only whole foods made from scratch

 - Going to the gym five days a week and working out for one hour each time

 - Hiring a life coach to help get our life together